pdfcpu/pdfcpu/config/config_reset.md

 Upgrading to a new version without upgrading the pdfcpu config file is not recommended.
 It may or may not lead to side effects and in worse case to a hard landing.

-Although the release notes will always include a reminder whenever a a config file upgrade is necessary pdfcpu will output a warning whenever the config file version does not match the version of the current release.
+Although the release notes will always include a reminder whenever a config file upgrade is necessary pdfcpu will output a warning whenever the config file version does not match the version of the current release.

 Consider this config file version: